Stephan Schröck: 2021 Southeast Asian Games

 Schröck was named as one of the over-aged players for the Philippines under-23 team at the 31st Southeast Asian Games, which was held in Vietnam.

 2022 AFF Championship

 Schröck was called up to the national team for the 2022 AFF Championship tournament.
 He was the oldest outfield player in the tournament at the age of 36.
 With his team eliminated early from the group stage, Schröck announced the tournament would be his last appearance for the national team.
 His final match was against Indonesia on 2 January 2023, where he provided an assist for Sebastian Rasmussen in a 2–1 defeat.

 Return from retirement

-Schröck came out of retirement and featured in 15 June 2023 friendly match against Nepal.
+Schröck came out of retirement and featured on 15 June 2023 friendly match against Nepal.
 He came in as a substitute in the game which ended with 1–0 win.
 He was urged to play by returning coach Michael Weiß.
 He was once again called up to play against Vietnam and Indonesia in the November 2023 window of the 2026 FIFA World Cup qualifiers.

+He has represented the Philippines in the 7's Football League since 2024.